 During her training session, Anderson made the distinction between non-racism and anti-racism this way: If you saw a car crushing somebody, is it enough just to hold that person’s hand?

 “You want to get that car off them,” she said.
 “Anti-racism practices are practices that counter racism.
 I can’t teach you to be anti-racist.
 It’s a process you have to embody, and the first step of any process of recovery is to admit there’s a problem.”

 Action items that individual Presbyterians can take include these, Anderson said:

 - Listen to and learn from the people most affected

 - Acknowledge the role we all play and the impact of our choices

 - Use any privilege or platform you have to make it better

 - Spread awareness by talking with parents, churches, schools and decision-makers about these issues.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Environment, Racial Equity, Responsible Investing
+Categories: Environment, Racial Justice, Responsible Investing

 Tags: committee on mission responsibility through investment, environmental justice, monmouth presbytery, rev. denise anderson